New Study Finds Link Between Tree Access & Antidepressant Use

 Importantly, these findings were especially true for marginalized groups with low socioeconomic status (who are already at a greater risk for depression).
 This further supports the idea that increasing the amount of greenery in a neighborhood is a good investment in public health and a relatively affordable one at that.

 Why does green space appear to be so beneficial to mental health?

 According to environmental psychologist and lead author of the study Melissa Marselle, Ph.D., the specific mechanisms behind why trees in urban areas are beneficial aren't fully understood—but there are theories.
 "There are two explanations based on theory and previous research: physical activity and psychological restoration," she tells mbg.

 "Stress and poor attentional functioning are risk factors for depression," she explains.
-And previous research has found that views of trees and other vegetation can reduce stress.
-Views of nature may also enhance cognition, according to earlier studies that found that "adults with low socio-economic status living in social housing who had a view of nearby trees from their homes reported greater attentional functioning."
+And previous research has found that views of trees and other vegetation can reduce stress2.
+Views of nature may also enhance cognition, according to earlier studies that found that "adults with low socio-economic status living in social housing who had a view of nearby trees from their homes reported greater attentional functioning3."

 The bottom line.

 Simply put: Planting more trees in urban areas appears to be a simple and cost-effective way to reduce the stress of its residents—and "help close the gap in health inequalities between economically different social groups," Marselle notes in a news release.